Note on appeals to the Constitutional Court of Ukraine with a request for information

 The powers of the Constitutional Court are established by Articles 147, 150, 151, 151-1 of the Constitution of Ukraine and Article 7 of the Law of Ukraine “On the Constitutional Court of Ukraine” of July 13, 2017 № 2136 – VIII.
 The powers of the Court shall include: deciding on conformity to the Constitution of Ukraine (constitutionality) of laws of Ukraine and other legal acts of the Verkhovna Rada of Ukraine, acts of the President of Ukraine, acts of the Cabinet of Ministers of Ukraine, legal acts of the Verkhovna Rada of the Autonomous Republic of Crimea; official interpretation of the Constitution of Ukraine; providing opinions on conformity to the Constitution of Ukraine of applicable international treaties of Ukraine or those international treaties that are submitted to the Verkhovna Rada of Ukraine for its consent to their binding nature; providing opinions on conformity to the Constitution of Ukraine (constitutionality) of the questions to be put to an all-Ukrainian referendum on a popular initiative; providing opinion on the observance, within the limits established by Articles 111 and 151 of the Constitution of Ukraine, of the constitutional procedure for investigating and considering a case on removal of the President of Ukraine from office through impeachment; deciding on conformity to the Constitution of Ukraine (constitutionality) of laws of Ukraine (specific provisions thereof), upon a constitutional complaint of an individual who considers that the law of Ukraine applied in the final court judgment in his or her case contradicts the Constitution of Ukraine.

-You can learn more about the powers of the Constitutional Court and the procedure for appealing to it by citizens and legal entities on the official website of the Constitutional Court (www.ccu.gov.ua).
+To learn more about the powers of the Constitutional Court and the procedure for appealing to it by citizens and legal entities, please visit the official website of the Constitutional Court (www.ccu.gov.ua).

 Thus, the Constitutional Court may provide only information created by it as a result of constitutional proceedings (decisions, opinions and rulings of the Court) and in the exercise of its other powers defined by law (reference information on the Constitutional Court, reports, acts adopted by the Court and its officials to comply with the relevant provisions of applicable law), except for information to which access is restricted in accordance with applicable law.